Plays (some of them)

 JORDAN: The false hopes, the goodbyes, the reverses.

-Camelot 3 (Revised Book)
+Camelot (Revised Book)

-The musical Camelot famously doesn’t work.
-A gorgeous score with a haphazard book and half-baked arcs.
+The musical Camelot famously doesn’t work: a gorgeous score with a haphazard book and half-baked arcs.
 What if it worked, though?
 What if it was fixed?

-From Alan Jay Lerner’s original 1960 Camelot book, and with (most of) the songs of the iconic score, I have written a revised book for this classic catastrophe, aiming above all to do this trio of characters that I care for deeply justice.
+Off of Alan Jay Lerner’s original 1960 Camelot book, and with (most of) the songs of the iconic score, I have written a revised book for this classic catastrophe, aiming above all to do this trio of characters that I care for deeply justice.

 Don’t Jump